AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_PaloAlto.rst

 5. Steps to configure BGP:
- 1. Go to Network > Virtual Routers Default > BGP > peer group
+ a.
+Go to Network > Virtual Routers Default > BGP > peer group
     click add give any name(e.g bgppeering) and then click on the left bottom to add BGP peer
     |image13|
- 2 .Peer is created as follows by giving sample name dummy:
+ b.Peer is created as follows by giving sample name dummy:
     Created name: Name of the BGP peer (e.g.dummy) Local address:
            Interface -> tunnel interface